 The first observation I would like to make is that technological advancement has never been at such forefront across many fields, like what we see at the moment, investors are raising to identify investable innovation platforms.
+According to

-According to Cathie woods, the CEO of ARK Invest, an innovative platform is essentially driven by the Wright’s law, which was pioneered by Theodore Wright in America in 1936.
+Catherine Wood, CEO at ARK Investment Management, an innovative platform is essentially driven by the Wright’s law, which was pioneered by Theodore Wright in America in 1936.
 And it states that for every cumulative doubling of units produced, cost will fall by a constant percentage.
-Theodore calculated for the airplane manufacturing businesses, so as Miss woods pointed out, as the cost falls at a constant rate, and the prices come down, it tends to unleash waves of demand for the products, triggering exponential growth for the market.
-So, the innovative platforms lead to cut on cost across the economic sectors and lead to the cause across the world (17’25’’不太确定).
+Theodore calculated for the airplane manufacturing businesses, so as Ms. Woods pointed out, as the cost falls at a constant rate, and the prices come down, it tends to unleash waves of demand for the products, triggering exponential growth for the market.
+So, the innovative platforms lead to cut of the costs across the economic sectors and lead to the cause across the world.
 That needs more innovations.
 So, that’s why there is multiple innovation that could occur at the same time as we see today.
 This happened in the late 19th century and early 20th century with telephone, electricity, internal combustion engines being developed.
 Now these platforms are going to transform every industry and every company in the world.
 The innovation platforms today are artificial intelligence, Fintech, gene sequencing, energy storage to name a few, and the list can go on and on.

 Take payment system as an example.
-In the past thousand years, the first asset contract (78’32’’) came along in the 1100s.
+In the past thousand years, the first contract came along in the 1100s.
 Then in the 1900s, the first stock exchange emerged, in Spain I believe, the financial payment system then evolved with the development of the banking system and it remains the same until Amazon’s one-click payment.
 Then PayPal, Alipay, WeChat pay.
 Without entering the banking system.
 China and other emerging companies, like countries in Africa and Latin America were able to develop payment system on mobile phones very quickly.
 In China, for example, the mobile payment volume was about only $0.9 trillion in 2014.
 By the time of 2018, it grew to $26 trillion.
 Only in four years, the number has doubled more than four times.
-The thing is that many of these activities not matter GDP.
-So, as Cathie woods pointed out that the Fintech is going to grow in volumes way more than what GDP matters.
+The thing is that many of these activities not measured in GDP.
+So, as Cathie Woods pointed out that the Fintech is going to grow in volumes way more than what GDP matters.